-Jumping bristletails are in the order Archaeognatha (are-KAY-ogg-NATH-uh), a word from the Greek archaeos, meaning ancient, and gnatha, meaning jaw.
-The bristletail’s “ancient jaw” has only one condyle (a bone that looks like a knuckle) attaching it to the head.
-This is distinctive because insects of a higher order have two condyles.
+Jumping bristletails were among the very first insects on earth.
+Fossil evidence shows they first appeared along with arachnids in the mid-Devonian period, which was 419.2 to 358.9 million years ago.
+They belong to the order Archaeognatha (are-KAY-ogg-NATHA or r-kee-OGG-nath-uh), which is a name formed by the Greek words archaeos, meaning ancient, and gnatha, meaning jaw.
+The jumping bristletail’s “ancient jaw” is notable because it has only one condyle (a bone that looks like a knuckle) attaching it to the head, whereas other insects have two.
+Most jumping bristletails are in the family Machilidae.